cnlab/geo-remote-website/docs/index.md

 {% include banner.html %}

 ## Background
-*NOTE: This page is a work in progress and will contain inaccurate information until it is complete*

-Cigarette smoking accounts for **1 in 5 deaths** annually in the U.S. While tobacco retail exposure is linked to adverse smoking outcomes, naturalistic studies examining these effects remain relatively sparse.
-Our study combines ecological momentary assessment, geolocation tracking, and neuroimaging to investigate these relationships in real-world contexts.
+Cigarette smoking accounts for **1 in 5 deaths** annually in the U.S. Exposure to tobacco retail has been linked to adverse smoking outcomes, but research utilizing naturalistic and causal approaches to quantify these effects in the real world remains relatively sparse.
+To address this, we used ecological momentary assessment, geolocation tracking, and neuroimaging to assess smoking outcomes in the real world, and conducted a randomized controlled trial focused on the effects of exposure to tobacco retail.

 [Learn more about our research framework]({{ site.baseurl }}/introduction/){: .btn .btn-outline}

 ## Objectives

 1. Examine within-person associations between real-world tobacco retail exposure and cigarette craving/smoking
-2. Establish causal effects of tobacco retail exposure through a randomized controlled trial
+2. Establish causal effects of real-world tobacco retail exposure through a randomized controlled trial
 3. Investigate neural cue reactivity as a mechanism for real-world tobacco retail effects

 ## Methods